Healthcare

 Which calls should a medical practice answering service handle first?

 1. Outbound appointment reminders and confirmations.
-Zero deflection risk — these are calls your team is making anyway.
+Zero deflection risk, these are calls your team is making anyway.
 The voice agent handles them at scale, captures confirmations and reschedule requests, and writes the result to the EHR.
-Most practices see a 20–30% drop in no-shows within 30 days.
+Practices in our deployments see a 20-30% drop in no-shows within 30 days.
 (There's a separate post coming on no-show reduction math, but the reminder workflow alone usually pays for the whole deployment.)

 2. Inbound scheduling and rescheduling.
 This is the highest-volume inbound category and the one patients most want self-service on.
 The agent reads your real schedule, respects your provider rules, and books straight into the EHR.
 The AI Patient Coordinator page walks through exactly how the scheduling logic works.